-To communicate our botanical mission, we will develop a landscape language that helps visitors to understand the ecological dynamics that they can see unfolding.
-Working with populations of plants, rather than individuals, and celebrating ecological systems with a light-touch horticulture will establish a design language that reflects a sense of place, harnessing features that are specific to north east Fife such as the quality of light and the haar to transcend spatial connections, and ensuring that the plants themselves will be the best medium for inspiring visitors to learn more about plants.
-An inherent challenge of this approach is that the human experience of a landscape is a window in time, making natural phenomena such as change, novelty and resilience difficult to perceive; a difficulty that is exacerbated by the relatively short growing season in Fife which limits the times when visitors tend to want to visit collections temperate plants.
+To communicate our botanical mission, we will develop a landscape design language that helps visitors to understand the ecological dynamics that they can see unfolding.
+Working with populations of plants, rather than individuals, and celebrating ecological systems with a light-touch horticulture will reinforce a sense of place and landscape character, harnessing features that are specific to north east Fife such as the quality of light, the topography and the haar to transcend spatial connections, and ensure that the plants themselves will be the best medium for inspiring visitors to learn more about plants.

+An inherent challenge of this approach is that the human experience of a landscape is a window in time, making natural phenomena such as change, novelty and resilience difficult to perceive (Eno, 2020); a difficulty that is exacerbated by the relatively short growing season in Fife which limits the times when visitors tend to visit collections temperate plants.

-To overcome this, the principle of 'the medium being the message' will help communicate complex ideas such as plant community dynamics or multi-trophic ecosystems: there is a tractable limit to the level of detail that can be communicated effectively through signs and labels, and harnessing codesign as a tool for sharing complex ideas and changes that operate at different scales will place more of an emphasis on personal, emotional responses to the plants and the places in the Garden.
+To overcome this, the principle of 'the medium being the message' will help communicate complex ideas such as seasonality, plant community dynamics and multi-trophic ecosystems: there is a tractable limit to the level of detail that can be communicated effectively through signs and labels, and harnessing co-design as a tool for sharing complex ideas that operate at different scales will place more of an emphasis on personal, emotional responses to the plants and the places in the Garden.
 Underpinning this approach, art and play will be used to create opportunities for exploration and reflection, underlining the importance of experience over interpretation.